Charles Busch: Performance style and influences

-Personal life

-Busch's memoir, Leading Lady, is set to be published by BenBella Books on August 29, 2023.
+Memoir

+Busch released his memoir, Leading Lady: A Memoir of a Most Unusual Boy, in September 2023.
+In March 2024 it was shortlisted for the 2024 Lambda Literary Award for Gay Memoir or Biography.

 Awards and nominations

 Busch received the Charlie Local and National Comedy Award from the Association of Comedy Artists in 1985 for "special contributions to the art of comedy."
 He also received the Manhattan Academy of Cabaret Award in 1985 and 1993.

-In 2003, he won the Best Performance Award at the Sundance Film Festival for his performance in the film Die Mommie Die!.
+In 2003, he won the Best Performance Award at the Sundance Film Festival for his performance in the film Die Mommie Die!

 He has been honored with a star on the Playwright's Walk of Fame outside the Lucille Lortel Theatre in New York City and the Legend Award by the Off-Broadway League of Theatres.
 He was awarded the Gingold Theatrical Group Golden Shamrock award in 2014.

+Busch is included in the book 50 Key Figures in Queer US Theatre (2022), with a chapter written by theatre scholar Sean F. Edgecomb.
+Busch was inducted into the Theater Hall of Fame in 2024.